mlhartme/stool/README.md

 #### DESCRIPTION

+Asks for username/password to authenticate to the current context.
+Reports an error when used with a Kubernetes context.

-Asks for username/password to authenticate against ldap.
-If authentication succeeds, the referenced Stool server returns an api token that will be stored in the settings file and used for future access to this context.
+Proxy contexts authenticate with username/password against ldap.
+If succeessfull, the referenced Stool server returns an api token that will be stored in the settings file and used for future access to this context.

 Use the `-batch` option to omit asking for username/password and instead pick them from the environment variables `STOOL_USERNAME` and `STOOL_PASSWORD`.